-- Punk - to be played loud, electric, backed by a full band, mostly 'serious' material (though he has his fun moments even here)
+- Punk (serious and intense) - to be played loud, electric, backed by a full band, mostly 'serious' material (though he has his fun moments even here)

-- Ice Cream Man - much quieter, much more fun, often acoustic (but he almost never does this stuff live anymore)
+- Ice Cream Man (fun and playful) - much quieter, much more fun, often acoustic (but he almost never does this stuff live anymore).
+The first time you hear this material tells the story: you will either love it right away or hate it right away.
+The reaction will be immediate.

 - 80s/90s - a retreat from the Ice Cream period but still fun.
+He is moving towards a more serious stage but he is still playful here.
 The cds in this period are usually poorly produced

 - Current - not sure about this one but latest releases are almost all serious songs, he seems to have lost some of his playfulness.
-The quality of the cd production is MUCH greater than anything in the 80s/90s but oddly enough the songs aren't as interesting (at least to me).
-[UPDATE] I would say now that they are growing on me but this still isn't the stuff I would turn to first
+The quality of the cd production is MUCH greater than anything before but oddly enough the songs aren't as interesting (at least to me).
+[UPDATE] I would say now that they are growing on me but this still isn't the stuff I would turn to first.
+JoJo is more demanding here and his work here takes more listening to appreciate

 - Other Stuff